The Remarkable Legacy of Lusia Harris, the First Woman Drafted into the NBA

 The Queen of Basketball

-And the legacy of Lusia Harris was not only recognized by the world of women’s basketball, but also by stars of the caliber of Stephen Curry y Shaquille O’Nealwho not only had good words for the former basketball player, but went further and became executive producers of the short documentary film about the life of the only woman drafted in the NBA; ‘The Queen of Basketball’.
+And the legacy of Lusia Harris was not only recognized by the world of women’s basketball, but also by stars of the caliber of Stephen Curry y Shaquille O’Nealwho not only had good words for the former basketball player, but went further and became executive producers of the short documentary film regarding the life of the only woman drafted in the NBA; ‘The Queen of Basketball’.

 ‘The Queen of Basketball’ Poster